 The most basic way to measure NOx is “Simple NOx” with a single sensor.
 NO (nitric oxide), the primary component of NOx, is measured directly with a gas sensor.
 The NO to NO2 ratio is then assumed based on the type of combustion fuel and process, from which the NO:NO2 ratio historical data has been gathered.
 The NOx is then calculated using the measured NO and assumed NO:NO2 ratio.

 A more accurate and precise way to determine NOx is to provide actual measurements for both NO and NO2.
 When both NO and NO2 are both directly measured with gas sensors, there is no longer an assumed NO:NO2 ratio.
 The “Total NOx” is the sum of the measured NO plus the measured NO2.

 NOx, especially NO2, are water soluble gases.
 When measuring NOx, it is important to make sure that condensation does not build up and allow the NO2 to bubble form the gas phase into the condensate.
 Minimizing the transit time from the flue to the analyzer and drying the flue gas immediately as it enters the analyzer will prevent the NO2 bubbling.
 An internal thermoelectric chiller can then quickly dry the flue gas to avoid dilution of NO2 into the condensate to allow for a flue gas sample that is most representative of the emissions being released.
 This “True NOx” method using a chiller with NO & NO2 gas sensors is the most efficient and accurate way to measure NOx with a portable gas analyzer.

-The E4500 hand-held emissions analyzers can provide Simple NOx and Total NOx measurements depending on which gas sensors are included.
-The E5500 portable emission analyzer provides Total NOx measurements.
+The E4500 & E6000 hand-held emissions analyzers can provide Simple NOx and Total NOx measurements depending on which gas sensor configuration is selected.
 True NOx measurements are performed with the E8500 Plus portable emissions analyzer.